alexandra-storton/Profitability-and-Discounting-Strategy/README.md

 * In the last year the average product was sold at a 16.6% discount, with 24% of orders containing at least one loss making item.

-* While discounts are contributing to volume and revenue, the blanket approach is unnecessarily eroding margin across several SKU's causing a loss of over £550,000 in revenue over the last year for low-sensitivity products (38% of range) - removing these discounts will add an additional profit of £127,600, improving margin by 13.5% .
+* While discounts are contributing to volume and revenue, the blanket approach is unnecessarily eroding margin across several SKUs causing a loss of over £550,000 in revenue over the last year for low-sensitivity products (38% of range) - removing these discounts will add an additional profit of £127,600, improving margin by 13.5% .

-* 6% of the range (15 items) is discount dependant and should be reviewed immediately.
+* 6% of the range (15 items) is discount dependent and should be reviewed immediately.

 <br>